-Cloud Computing continues to transform how organizations use, store, and share data, applications, and workloads.
+Cloud computing continues transforming how organizations use, store, and share data, applications, and workloads.
 Unfortunately, cloud Computing has also introduced a variety of security threats and challenges.
 With so much going into the cloud, public cloud servers, particularly these assets, become the natural targets for violators.

-The Vice President and Cloud Security Leader at Gartner Inc, Jay Helser, states that “The volume of public cloud utilization is growing rapidly so that inevitably leads to a greater body of sensitive stuff that is potentially at risk.”
+The Vice President and Cloud Security Leader at Gartner Inc., Jay Helser, states, “The volume of public cloud utilization is proliferating so that inevitably leads to a greater body of sensitive stuff that is potentially at risk.”

-In contrast to what many people might think, the major responsibility for protecting corporate data in the cloud does not lie within the service provider but only with the cloud customer.
-According to Heiser, “We are in a cloud security transition period in which focus is shifting from the provider to the customer.”
-He states that “Enterprises are learning that huge amounts of time spent trying to figure out if any particular cloud service provider is ‘secure’ or not has virtually no payback.”
+In contrast to what many might think, the primary responsibility for protecting corporate data in the cloud is not within the service provider but only with the customer.
+Heiser says, “We are in a cloud security transition period in which the focus is shifting from the provider to the customer.”
+He states, “Enterprises are learning that huge amounts of time spent trying to figure out if any particular cloud service provider is ‘secure’ or not has virtually no payback.”

 7 Cloud Security Threats